a-rhodes-vcu/unix_chat_bot/README.md

         # create a grid of values where the first grid is the bag of words
         self.training = np.array(self.training)
 ```
 Finally to the neural network!
 The neural network has three layers, first layer contains 128 neurons, second layer has 64 neurons and last layer contains the same amount of neurons as the length of train_y.
-This is considered a deep neural network because it contains multiple layers.
+The neural network is trained, compiled and then fitted.
+The model is saved to a .h5 file which is used by the flask app.
 ```
     def create_model(self):

+        """Use bag of words list and output list from build_model to create model, train, compile and fit. model is saved in a .h5 file. """

         # gather lists from np.array to train and test
         # bag of words
         train_x = list(self.training[:, 0])